whdev1/py-strict-typing/README.md

 ```

 ### With Functions
-Any Python function may declare its parameters and return type as strongly-typed using the `@strongly_typed` directive:
+Any Python function may declare its parameters and return type as strongly-typed using the `@strongly_typed` decorator:

 ```Python
 from strong_typing import *